This is not intended to be an exhaustive list, but rather a place to organize and store potentially useful tools as I encounter and use them.

 - (Statistical, legal, technical, patent) WIPO Pearl: WIPO’s multilingual terminology portal gives access to scientific and technical terms derived from patent documents.

 - Diatopix: a free tool that allows users to visualize the geographical use of words, terms or expressions graphically.
 It uses a series of Yahoo!
-Web searches and seperates the results according to the main countries where the search language is spoken.
+Web searches and separates the results according to the main countries where the search language is spoken.

 - Inspiration: a terminology software tool that allows you to create subject-field breakdowns.
 Users can benefit from a free 30-day trial.